unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 ## Extensibility

-The `NavigationBar` is automatically managed by the `Frame` control, however you can still use the "native" mode of the `NavigationBar` with your own navigation mechanism.
+The `NavigationBar` is automatically managed by the `Frame` control, however, you can still use the "native" mode of the `NavigationBar` with your own navigation mechanism.

 On **iOS** a `NavigationBarHelper` is available for this purpose, you only have to invoke each of the provided methods in your own `UIViewController` implementation.